A good broker has no problem answering your questions. About their results, their fees, their process, and their references.

 Why choosing the right broker matters

-A business broker isn’t an interchangeable commodity — especially for a Quebec SME with $3 million or more in revenue, where fees run into hundreds of thousands of dollars and where a bad choice can wipe out the value a good one would have created.
+A business broker isn’t an interchangeable commodity — especially for a Quebec SME with $3 million or more in revenue, where the engagement represents a meaningful investment and where a bad choice can reduce the value a good process would have protected.

 The broker you choose directly shapes three things: the price you get, the time the process takes, and the outcome of the transaction.